deuteros76/co2-detector/README.md

 ![Home](doc/images/home.png)

 Choose the first option ("Configure WiFi") and select your WiFi network from the list of detected access points then, write your WiFi password.
+If your wifi network is open, leave the password field empty.

 ![Available networks](doc/images/wifi-scan.png)